Ryzon3/mirage-script/examples/max_value_finder/README.md

 - `remember` introduces the `pile` memory with both the incoming numbers and a champion placeholder.
 - `describe_numbers` asks the model to summarize the list before any computation happens and binds the CLI input explicitly with `numbers is argument numbers`.
 - `pick_champion` asks `gpt-5-mini` to select the biggest number and explain the choice.
-- `show` lines remind the interpreter to call `emit_output` so readers see the explanation, the winning number, and the refreshed memory.
+- `show` lines prompt the interpreter to emit the stored explanation, the winning number, and the refreshed memory exactly once.

 ## Running the demo
 ```